 So two former sets of “believers” experienced apostasy and converted to the same counterfeit theology, the order of the Nehors.

-And he also testified unto the people that all mankind should be saved at the last day, and that they need not fear nor tremble, but that they might lift up their heads and rejoice; for the Lord had created all men, and had also redeemed all men; and, in the end, all men should have eternal life.
+And he also testified unto the people that and that they mankind should be saved at the last day, not fear nor tremble, but that they might lift up their heads and rejoice; for the Lord had all men, and had also men; and, in the end, all men should have eternal life.

 Despite Nehor’s philosophical retractions, few people renounced their belief in his religion.